Lorena becomes post-tropical cyclone, flood risk remains for Baja California as moisture impacts Southwest US

-According to the FOX Forecast Center, some of the tropical moisture from Lorena could enhance the seasonal monsoon weather pattern across the Southwest U.S., with heavy rain beginning late Thursday or early Friday.
+According to the FOX Forecast Center, some of the tropical moisture from Lorena is now enhancing the seasonal monsoon weather pattern across the Southwest U.S.

-According to the FOX Forecast Center, some of the tropical moisture from Lorena could enhance the seasonal monsoon weather pattern across the Southwest U.S., with heavy rain beginning late Thursday or early Friday.
+According to the FOX Forecast Center, some of the tropical moisture from Lorena is now enhancing the seasonal monsoon weather pattern across the Southwest U.S., with places in Arizona, New Mexico, Colorado and West Texas expected to receive an additional inch of rain through the weekend.

 WHAT'S THE DIFFERENCE BETWEEN A TROPICAL DEPRESSION, TROPICAL STORM AND HURRICANE?

-This graphic shows the current status of Tropical Storm Lorena in the Eastern Pacific.
+This graphic shows the forecast cone for Hurricane Lorena in the Eastern Pacific.

 (FOX Weather)

-According to the FOX Forecast Center, abundant atmospheric moisture from Lorena will surge into the Southwest U.S. from Thursday into the weekend.
+According to the FOX Forecast Center, abundant atmospheric moisture from Lorena is now surging into the Southwest U.S.

 While the heaviest rain is expected across Mexico, parts of Arizona and New Mexico could receive a widespread 1-2 inches of rain, with locally higher amounts possible.